edmondb/gsfcbootcamp/2017_notes.md

   - GitHub for all files, but they need knowledge of how to obtain files
   - Extension cords from B34 sys admins
   - Schedule of helpers/volunteers
-  - Setup for day 1 (possibly on Friday afternoon if there is no events)
+  - Setup for day 1 (possibly on Friday afternoon if there is no prior event)
   - Get change for snack money
   - Webpage with all info instead of wiki?
   - Need Room Leads to be in room all day